 What we don’t: Cheap build quality.

-As expected at this price point, the Teton Sports Celsius falls short of more expensive bags in build quality and overall comfort.
+As expected for this price point, the Teton Sports Celsius falls short of more expensive bags in build quality and overall comfort.
 To start, the shell fabric feels cheap and the zipper can be finicky to use.
 Further, the polyester fill does not compress well, and it can be a real pain trying to stuff it back into the included storage bag.
 But it delivers on warmth, which is why it’s a top seller year after year.
 Just be aware that the Celsius runs consistently short, and we needed to go up a length to get a proper fit.
-For another cold-weather option from Teton, check out their Deer Hunter collection, which includes bags rated all the way down to -35 degrees (although again, temperature ratings can be subjective, and it’s important to add in a sizable buffer).
+For another cold-weather option from Teton, check out the Deer Hunter collection, which includes bags rated all the way down to -35 degrees (although, again, temperature ratings can be subjective, and it’s important to add in a sizable buffer).

 See the Teton Sports Celsius

-10. Exped MegaSleep Duo 25 ($200)
+8. Exped MegaSleep Duo 25/40 ($250)

 Fill: Synthetic